Legislation to create tax credit aiding specialty crop growers garners support

-Legislation to create a new federal investment tax credit aimed at accelerating deployment of innovative farming technologies for specialty crop growers has been introduced to widespread support.
+Legislation would create federal investment tax credit aimed at accelerating deployment of farming technologies for specialty crop growers

 Mike Kelly, chair of the U.S. House Ways and Means Tax Subcommittee, led a bipartisan group of representatives in introducing the Supporting Innovation in Agricultural Act on March 5.